daoer878/Web/README.txt

 This is Aerial, a single page, single screen responsive site.
-Questions/comments/issues = just email or find me on Twitter.
+Questions/comments/issues = just email.
 Have fun!

 Credits